Clinton H. Stagg: Career as an author

-The Problemist series includes 8 short stories and the novel, Silver Sandals (New York : W. J. Watt & Company, 1916)."
-In addition, Stagg is the author the short story collection Thornley Colton, Blind Reader of Hearts (London: Simpkin, Marshall, Hamilton, Kent & Company: 1915) and the novel High Speed (New York : W. J. Watt & Company, 1916).
+The Problemist series includes 8 short stories and the novel Silver Sandals (New York : W. J. Watt & Company, 1916).
+The short stories were published in Thornley Colton, Blind Reader of Hearts (London: Simpkin, Marshall, Hamilton, Kent & Company: 1915.)
+Stagg also authored the novel High Speed (New York : W. J. Watt & Company, 1916.)

-Stagg also was employed by a newspaper in Newark, New Jersey, wrote numerous short stories and magazine articles, and later became a screenwriter of 'photoplays' during Hollywood's early era.
+Stagg was employed by a newspaper in Newark, New Jersey, wrote numerous short stories and magazine articles, and later became a screenwriter of 'photoplays' during Hollywood's early era.

 Career as a screenwriter

-In Hollywood, Stagg was employed by the Famous Players-Lasky Corporation and the Thanhouser Company (later the Thanhouser Film Corporation, which operated until 1918).
+In Hollywood, Stagg was employed by the Famous Players–Lasky Corporation and the Thanhouser Company (later the Thanhouser Film Corporation, which operated until 1918).